• Skip to main content

 This is a personal preference.
 No, there's no need to peel your potatoes to make breakfast hash.
 Give your potatoes a good scrub to remove any dirt or residue, pat dry, then dice as directed in the recipe below.

-Breakfast hash will keep for 3-4 days in a tightly sealed container in the refrigerator.
-It reheats well in the microwave, or in a nonstick skillet over medium heat until warm.
+Leftover breakfast hash will keep for 3-4 days in the refrigerator.
+Reheat leftovers in the microwave or in a nonstick skillet over medium heat until warm.

 A white plate filled with breakfast hash and a fork.